LoFTechs/LTSDK-Doc/docs/LT_IM_SDK_Android_Document.md

         .build();
 ```

--   Contact Message: if using **LTContactMessage** to send a contact message，the message shall be sent to LT designated cloud space.
+-   Contact Message: if using **LTContactMessage** to send a contact message, the message shall be sent to LT designated cloud space.
 If other designated space is required, use **LTCustomMessage** to customize the sending.
 In **LTContactMessage**, can send original contact info or thumbnail file path by using client's local files.
 LT also provides an extInfo column for attached info, such as the contact displayed name on the image.

 ```java
 Uri contactUri = Uri.parse(Environment.getExternalStorageDirectory() + File.separator + "Download/27dc2d02-a0df-47d9-9443-f8678356e25e.vcf");